Mefiseru/SnapStrafe/README.md

 - **Key Detection**: The script listens for the release of the 'A' and 'D' keys.
 - **Automatic Opposite Tap**: When 'A' is released, 'D' is tapped, and vice versa, with a configurable hold duration.
+- **Stop toggle** Toggle functionality on/off with the 'N' key without exiting the program.
 - **Exit**: Use `Ctrl+C` in the terminal to exit the program.

 ## Configuration